JohanDhana/blog-ci4/README.md

 Usage
 -----
-You can find how it works with the read code routes, controller and views etc. Finnally...
-Happy Coding!
+You can find how it works with the read code routes, controller and views etc.